nagmayasmin/DotNetRuntimeSamples/README.md

 Search features using MVVM
 ===========================

-The sample uses MVVM model.
+The sample uses MVVM model to search for parcel that has pool permit.